 The negotiations for a free trade agreement between the EU and several ASEAN (= Association of Southeast Asian Nations) countries have high significance for Germany in economic terms.
 The ASEAN region is growing dynamically and there is major potential for economic cooperation with Europe.
 The EU is currently negotiating with individual ASEAN members after initial negotiations with the region as a whole failed to deliver specific outcomes.

-Singapore: In October 2014, the EU and Singapore concluded their negotiations for the EUSFTA (= European-Union-Singapore Free Trade Agreement); the chapter on investment protection was finalised in May 2015.
+Singapore: In October 2014, the EU and Singapore concluded the negotiations on a common Free Trade Agreement EUSFTA ( = European Union-Singapore Free Trade Agreement); the chapter on investment protection was finalised in May 2015.
 Germany welcomes the success of these negotiations.
 Despite its small size, Singapore is one of Germany’s most important trading partners in the ASEAN region.
 The text of the EUSFTA was negotiated by the European Commission.

 Viet Nam: The negotiations with Viet Nam that started in October 2012 have been progressing well.
 After agreement ‘in principle’ on an FTA with Viet Nam had been struck in summer 2015, the President of the European Commission, Mr Juncker, and the Prime Minister of Viet Nam, Mr Nguyen, presented the in early December that year.